gitmiro/heroicons/angular/heroicons/README.md

   dimension (width or height), if nothing is found, it will provide a default dimension class for `outline` or `solid` icon. (default is `false`, which means this option is disabled)

-For best experience I recommend `{ defaultHostDisplay: 'inlineBlock', attachDefaultDimensionsIfNoneFound: true }`!
+For best experience I recommend `{ defaultHostDisplay: 'block', attachDefaultDimensionsIfNoneFound: true }`!

 On root module: